isaacovercast/easySFS/README.md

 If you specify the `-o` flag you can pass in an output directory which will be created, otherwise output files are written to the default directory `output`.
 There will be two directories created here `dadi` and `fastsimcoal2`

 ## Running example files
+The example files are different enough where they will give you an idea of what most of the command line options do.

+### Diploid example
+* Diploid data
+* 2 populations
+* VCF only includes "independent" snps

+Preview: `./easySFS.py -i example_files/wcs_1200.vcf -p example_files/wcs_pops.txt --preview -a`
+Convert: `./easySFS.py -i example_files/wcs_1200.vcf -p example_files/wcs_pops.txt -a --proj=7,7`

+The `-a` flag specifies that all snps in the vcf should be used because this example file has already been subsampled for independent snps.
+Also, notice the `--ploidy` flag is not required since diploid is the default.

+### Haploid example
+* Haploid data
+* 3 populations
+* VCF includes all snps w/in each RAD locus

+Preview: `./easySFS.py -i example_files/leuco_1200.vcf -p example_files/leuco_pops.txt --ploidy 1`
+Convert: `./easySFS.py -i example_files/leuco_1200.vcf -p example_files/leuco_pops.txt --ploidy 1 --proj=8,10`

+Here the `--polidy` flag is required.
 ## Usage
 You can get usage info any time by: `./easySFS.py`
 ```